davesnowdon/naoutil/README.md

 python).
 Includes support for i18n and JSON serialisation of arbitrary classes

+## NaoEnvironment
+NaoEnvironment provides a convenient way to access ALProxy instances (ALMemory, ALMotion etc) without having to manually create them.
+It also provides access to logging.
+The intent is to create an instance by calling the make_environment() function passing in a reference to a choreographe box.
+It's then possible to get the following functionality
+* logging, via the log() method
+* the path to the resources dir (assuming that the "resources" dir is at the sa e level as the src dir under which naoutil is located) using the resources_dir() method.
+* the name of the current language using, curent_language()
+* the 2-letter ISO code of the current language via current_language_code()
+* localised test strings from property files using the localized_text() method and passing in the base name of the properties file and a key

+<pre lang="python"><code>
+env = make_environment(choreographe_box)
+lc = env.current_language_code()
+env.log("Current language is " + lc)
+env.memory.getData("ALMemory location")
+# this assumes the resources dir contains a properties with a basene of
+# defaults, such as defaults_XX.properties or defaults_XX.json where
+# XX is a 2-letter ISO language code and that these files have the key "hello"
+lt  = env.localized_text("defaults", "hello")
+</code></pre>

 ## i18n
 Choreographe boxes that allow text to be retrieved from files for easier management of i18n issues - main aim is to allow clean separation of code and "user visible" strings or other data that depends on the current language of the robot and so aid in translating NAO applications.